 Task 1: Literature Review of existing data recorder standards, technologies, and unique data recorder requirements for UAS and UAM aircraft policy, past research, and data recorder technologies.
-Also, the researchers developed and proposed their own data recorder literature review included a search of UAS accidents and incidents requirements if industry standards or proposals did not exist to inform unique data recorder needs for UAS and UAM aircraft. or if they felt that proposals did not adequately consider safety The literature review also included the test methods and metrics benefits, cost, size, weight, power, and ease of implementation for data recorder survivability (e.g., kinetic energy at impact, fire for different types of UAS and UAM aircraft. potential, temperature, vibrations, etc.).
-The literature review Leveraging previous work conducted by the National Institute for of existing data recorder standards, technologies, and unique Aviation Research (NIAR) on incident/accident reconstructions recorder design requirements based on UAS and UAM aircraft to support National Transportation Safety Board investigations, provided recommendations for future study based on identified researchers developed and proposed a minimum set of data knowledge gaps in current flight and voice recorder technologies channels and sampling rates required to conduct future UAS and requirements to a different class of UAS.
+Also, the literature review included a search of UAS accidents and incidents to inform unique data recorder needs for UAS and UAM aircraft.
+The literature review also included the test methods and metrics for data recorder survivability (e.g., kinetic energy at impact, fire potential, temperature, vibrations, etc.).
+The literature review of existing data recorder standards, technologies, and unique recorder design requirements based on UAS and UAM aircraft provided recommendations for future study based on identified knowledge gaps in current flight and voice recorder technologies and requirements to a different class of UAS.